Slamy/Wiki_MiSTer/Configuration-Files.md

 Menu core can have its own settings too.
 Section should be named `[Menu]`

 ## Switching INI files on the fly
 MiSTer currently supports up to 3 additional INI files that can be toggled in the OSD menu by holding the assigned menu `back` button on your controller and pressing a direction.
 This is useful if you need to switch between video configurations often.
-To get started, make copies of your INI files and rename them:
+To get started, make copies of your INI file and rename them:

 `mister_alt_1.ini`  activated by `back + left`